-Project Supporters and stakeholders
+Project supporters and stakeholders

-When addressing the criterion a strong response will provide details of whether project has broader industry support and what the level of support is likely to be:
+When addressing the criterion a strong response will provide details of whether the project has broader industry support and what the level of support is likely to be:

-- identify at least one project supporter to the project, and detail their contribution/involvement (if applicable) in the project - describe the stakeholders that relate to the project proposal, their views on the project proposal and how/when they will be engaged as the project is rolled out.
+- Identify at least one industry project supporter to the project, and detail their contribution/involvement (if applicable) in the project and how the project aligns with industry priorities. - Describe the stakeholders that relate to the project proposal, their views on the project proposal and how/when they will be engaged as the project is rolled out.